laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_folder_structure.md

 ###### **900_Supporting_Files**: All supporting files for this vault

 ## Note types
-The folder structure is based on the note types in different areas.
-Each folder stores the notes of the same note type.
+The folder structure is based on the note types.
+Each folder stores notes of one note type.

 The yalm front matter is used to document the note type.